Leadership Development Institute

 Title: Leadership & Advocacy for Maximum Impact

-Description: Leaders in professional counseling associations face no shortage of challenges as they work to rebuild community and reimagine their purpose in a “post-COVID” world.
+Leaders in professional counseling associations face no shortage of challenges as they work to rebuild community and reimagine their purpose in a “post-COVID” world.
 This interactive workshop will include an opportunity to explore current issues impacting counselors in Tennessee, develop a strategic vision for their work, and consider leadership and advocacy best practices.
-Leaders will leave with a deeper understanding of their what and why and a roadmap for maximizing their impact in the year to come.
+Participants will leave with a deeper understanding of their what and why and a roadmap for maximizing their impact in the year to come.

-Speaker: Casey A. Barrio Minton, Ph.D., NCC (she/her)
+Presenter: Casey A. Barrio Minton, Ph.D., NCC (she/her)

 Professor of Counselor Education